random-robbie/SMS-PI/README.md

 go to http://www.smspi.co.uk and register to get your hash

-if you have any scripts you wish to add let me know @random_robbie on twitter
+if you have any scripts you wish to add let me know @smspiuk on twitter